kunchikuni/SpaBookingSystem/README.md

 - **Custom Components** - Pre-built component classes for buttons and containers
 - **NPM Scripts** - Easy-to-use commands for development and building
 - **Responsive Design** - Mobile-first approach for all screen sizes
+- **Yet to be added a appointment booking system**
+- Target company - Tanya Essentials

 ## 📋 Prerequisites